Deityhub/pomodoro/README.md

 # pomodoro
-awesome app to timer app, that works with the pomodoro technique
+awesome timer app, that works with the pomodoro technique